wleepang/DesktopDeployR/README.md

 The framework can be used with both a system installed version of R or R-Portable.
 The latter is recommended as it provides the most application isolation and allows for applications to be deployed to users unable to install R on their own (i.e. they lack sufficient system privileges).
+However, R-Portable is only available for Microsoft Windows.

 Download R-portable from:
 https://sourceforge.net/projects/rportable/